aymanalali/RSNA-2023-Abdominal-Trauma-Detection/README.md

+In the RSNA 2023 Abdominal Trauma Detection project we did the following:

+1-Developed and optimized a pipeline for medical image analysis.

+2-Utilized CNNs to segment abdominal CT scans for trauma detection.

+3-Performed preprocessing (cropping, resizing, and segmentation mask generation).

+4-Combined 2D slices into 3D volumes for improved accuracy.

 In the repository for RSNA-2023-Abdominal-Trauma-Detection, the following libraries are used:

 1- TensorFlow/Keras: For building and training the convolutional neural networks (CNNs).